kalekdev/uni/semester-1/technische-mechanik/notes.typ

 LTD: Understand Rechteck Beispiel in script

 == Degrees of freedom
-The minimum number of coordinates (in an arbitrary optimal coordinate system for this specific system) to clearly determine the state of a system.
+The dimensions needed (using an arbitrary basis for this specific system) to clearly determine the state of a system.
 This could for example be the location of a slider and the angle at which a rod is attached to it (much more concise than for example the cartesian coordinates of the slider and the other end of the rod).

 Considering a system with several bodies.
 For a sum of degrees of freedom of $n$, and $b$ restricted degrees of freedom due to connections, the resulting degrees of freedom of the whole system is:
 $
   f = n -b
 $
 #image("images/degrees-of-freedom.png")
-IMPORTANT: The joint at a roller / pivot must be accounted for too! (using the n-Gelenk formula)
+IMPORTANT: The joint at a roller / pivot must be accounted for too, in case it has more than 1 rod connected! (using the n-Gelenk formula)
 #image("images/degrees-of-freedom-joints.png")
-TODO: b-value for slider?
-1

 == Forces
 _Force_ - An influence that can cause an object's velocity to change.
 It is a vector quantity applied at an attack point.
 The line through the attack point in the direction of the force is called the line of action.